Heritage & Conservation

-Jane Larmour is currently completing a PhD in Architectural History.
+Jane Larmour has a research background in Architectural History.

 At the core of our work is a desire for each project to achieve a high level of sustainability.
 Decisions made very early in the design stage regarding shelter, window position, siting, form, and mass drive each scheme towards meeting and exceeding current building standards and best practice.
 By nature, each project calls for a unique solution and so the initial research and appraisal stage of the budget, brief and site is vital to the overall success.